Psalm and Gospel drawings and coloring pages for this week’s lectionary

 A one-time donation for using an image is also acceptable.
-See menu/sidebar for details.
+See menu for details.

 Church bulletin covers and other art by artist Stushie.
 Unique crayon and digital worship art